OnDaShouldersOfGiants/auto-hotspot/README.md

 ## About

-Automatically Connect to personal hotspot based on network SSID change event. i.e. turn on/off wifi, connected/disconnected to a network, etc.
+Automatically Connect Mac to personal hotspot based on network change. i.e. turn on/off wifi, connected/disconnected to a network, etc.

 ## Requirement

+* Elevated privilege to install the daemon
 * Grant *Access Control* permission to `/usr/bin/security` of the hotspot ssid in *Keychain Access*
 * Password for the hotspot has been saved to *keychain*